mmpacker/js-slot-machine/README.md

 * HOW TO PLAY:
   * This is a game of chance.
+  * When the 'SPIN' button is pressed the reels 'spin' and three images appear randomly in the 'reel' boxes.
+  * The objective is to get three matching images, and to avoid running out of credits.
   * To play, press the 'SPIN' button.
+  * 1 credit will be deducted for each spin.
-  * If 0 credits remain, use the 'RESET' button to reset the game.
+  * If 0 credits remain, use the 'RESET' button to reset the game to the original state and try again.

 ## Pseudocode